RaiMoreira/youtubeScrapper/README.md

 # youtubeScraping
+BASH script

-Downloads and extracts data from youtube index page using BASH script.
+Downloads data from youtube index page using WGET.
 Extracts relevant information using GREP command.
 Filter out irrelevant data and characters using cut, expr commands.
-Display relevant data in a table.
+Display relevant data in a formatted table.